Mediterranean Food Trivia Quiz Questions With Answers

 These are cooked with Mediterranean vegetables and herbs, namely what?

 A: Onions, garlic, tomatoes, thyme, fennel, parsley, bay, and orange peel.

-Salade niçoise is a colorful salad of what?
+Salade niçoise is a color

 A: Tomatoes, tuna, hard-boiled eggs, Niçoise olives, and anchovies, dressed with vinaigrette.

 Paella is a characteristic Spanish dish, originally from where?